Are you constantly kept awake by the burning question: Whatever happened to the cast of ground-breaking animated show, Batman: The Animated Series?

 Oh how I jest, of course you’ve heard of Star Wars, which is why I don’t need to tell you that Hamill recently reprised the role of Luke Skywalker for The Force Awakens (2015) and The Last Jedi (2017).
 But did you know that between Star Wars movies, Hamill has had a very successful career in television?
 Well he has.

 Outside of his role as the Joker on Batman: The Animated Series and its various spin-off shows, Hamill has provided voiceover work on countless cartoons including Spider-Man, The Incredible Hulk, Fantastic Four, The Simpsons, Phantom 2040, The Avengers: Earth’s Mightiest Heroes, Totally Spies, Family Guy, Robot Chicken and Ultimate Spider-Man, among others.
-Fans of The Flash will have also seen Hamill take on the part of the Trickster in two different versions of the show – the ‘90s Flash and the series which airs on The CW/Sky One.
+Fans of The Flash will have also seen Hamill take on the part of the Trickster in two different versions of the show: the ‘90s Flash and the series and the Arrowverse Flash.

 Harley Quinn – Arleen Sorkin